fiftyonefifty/jenkins-resources/README.md

-# jenkins-resources
+# Jenkins resources

-Helpful documentation and examples for Jenkins pipelines
+Helpful documentation and examples for Jenkins pipelines.